Friedrich Hayek

 Acknowledgments

-Thanks to the Georgetown Institute for the Study of Markets and Ethics at Georgetown’s McDonough School of Business for their generous support of the first author in the fall of 2016.
-For encouragement and advice, the authors thank Mark Budolfson, Suzi Dovi, David Friedman, Jerry Gaus, Michael Gill, Pete Leeson, Elijah Millgram, Mark Pennington, Dan Russell, Jeremy Shearmur, Ionut Sterpan, Virgil Storr, Adam Tebble, John Thrasher, and audiences at the Southern Economic Association, George Mason University’s Political Economy seminar, Bucharest School of Social Science and Philosophy, the Asan Institute in Seoul, and the Arizona Center for Philosophy of Freedom.
-Heartfelt thanks also to a reader for the Stanford Encyclopedia.
+Thanks to the Georgetown Institute for the Study of Markets and Ethics at Georgetown’s McDonough School of Business for hosting the first author in the fall of 2016 and again in the fall of 2023.
+Support from the John Templeton Foundation made the latter visit possible, but opinions expressed here are those of the authors and do not necessarily reflect views of the Templeton Foundation.
+For encouragement and advice, the authors thank Mark Budolfson, Suzi Dovi, David Friedman, Jerry Gaus, Michael Gill, Pete Leeson, Elijah Millgram, Mark Pennington, Jeremy Shearmur, Ionut Sterpan, Virgil Storr, Adam Tebble, John Thrasher, and audiences at the Southern Economic Association, George Mason University’s Political Economy seminar, Bucharest School of Social Science and Philosophy, and the Arizona Center for Philosophy of Freedom.
+Heartfelt thanks also to reviewers for the Stanford Encyclopedia.

 David Schmidtz <dschmidtz01@gmail.com>